 Further tools and resources

-- View our financial wellbeing infographic, that looks at what being financially healthy looks like and some of the myths and realities of financial wellbeing.
+- View our financial wellbeing infographic, which looks at what being financially healthy looks like and some of the myths and realities of financial wellbeing.

 - Read the full report on financial wellbeing, that was launched in August 2020 and highlights how the COVID-19 pandemic has amplified inequalities across society and exacerbated financial worries, particularly among women, young people, Black and minority ethnic groups, and people with disabilities.